-(1) east/west street (avoid where possible), and the site faces SOUTH
+- (1) east/west street (avoid where possible), and the site faces SOUTH - (2) east/west street (avoid where possible), and the site faces NORTH - (3) north/south street (use as a preference), and the site faces EAST - (4) north/south street (use as a preference), and the site faces WEST

-- (2) east/west street (avoid where possible), and the site faces NORTH - (3) north/south street (use as a preference), and the site faces EAST - (4) north/south street (use as a preference), and the site faces WEST
+ABOVE: THE F UR BA 'C FRONTAGE CONDITIONS.
+ROADS 'UNNI IG AT DIFFERENT ORIENTATION' 10 HELL, E.G. NE / SW OR 'DIAGONAL')

-ABOVE: THE FOUR BASIC FRONTAGE CONDI-TIONS.
-ROADS RUNNING AT DIFFERENT ORIEN-TATIONS TO THESE (E.G. NE / SW OR 'DIAGONAL') CREATE SITES WHOSE CONDITIONS ARE VARI-ANTS OF THESE BASIC TYPES.
+REAT SIZES' /HOSE CONDITIONS ARE VARIAL'S CHES' BASIC TYPES.

-In conditions 1, 3, and 4 both good street frontage and good solar orientation are easier to achieve, being subject to the design of the unit; layout of dining, kitchen, and lounge/family rooms; and connection to any adjoining buildings.
-On north / south streets it is possible to get all-day sun to all living rooms as lots turn their longest dimension towards the sun.
-Only steep topography, existing tall vegetation, or existing tall buildings may interfere with solar access (irrespective of whether or not the unit also fronts the street).
-A key approach with conditions 3 and 4 is to place garages and building mass to the south of a site, with private outdoor living spaces 'behind' and north of buildings.
+In conditions 1, 3, and 4 both good street frontage and good solar orientation are eas of to achieve, being subject to the design of the unit; layout of dining, kitchen, and lounge/family rooms; and concern to any adjoining buildings.
+On north / south streets it is possible to get all-day sun to all living rooms as lots to 1 thur longest dimension towards the sun.
+Only steep topography, existing tall vegetation, or existing tall buildings may interest with solar access (irrespective of whether or not the unit also fronts the street).
+A key approach with conditions 3 and 4 is to garages and building mass to the south of a site, with private outdoor living spaces 'behind' and north of building

 Condition 2 can be more problematic.
-This is because it can be desirable to locate the outdoor living space in front of the house, which can then create frontage issues.
-Some specific design solutions for this particular condition are presented on this page (below).
+This is because it an be desirable to locate the outdoor living space in front of the house, which can then create frontage issues.
+Some a sific resign solutions for this particular condition are presented on this page (below).

-Depending on the location of garaging and internal layout, it is often possible to distribute living rooms so that one will always be able to receive direct sunlight (e.g. lounge facing north and east, family room facing north and west).
+Depending on the location of garaging and interval is often possible to distribute living rooms so that one will always be able to receive direct sunlight (e.g. lounge facing, orth and east, family room facing north and west).

-Design for solar gain is inseparably related to the use of materials, mass, and insulation.
-It is also about the manipulation of ventilation and movement of warm / cool air through a building.
-Care should be taken to reach an overall perspective on the merits of a building - 'less' direct solar access coupled with thermal mass and heat transfer techniques can create a much healthier outcome than a single focus on 'more' solar access alone.
+Design for solar gain is inseparably related to course of materials, mass, and insulation.
+It is also about the manipulation of ventilation and movement of warm / cool at through a building.
+Care should be taken to reach an overall perspective on the merits of a building - 'less' access coupled with thermal mass and heat transfer techniques can create a much healthier outcome than a single focus on core' solar access alone.

-In this respect, while terraced housing and apartment forms may create less opportunities for direct solar access per unit due to the proximity of adjoining units and buildings (and a shorter 'window' of continuous time per day where direct solar access is possible into a living room), they can provide more opportunities for thermal mass and other techniques to conserve captured heat and energy.
+In this respect, while terraced housin, and apartment forms may create less opportunities for direct solar access per unit due to the proximity of adjoining units of buildings (and a shorter 'window' of continuous time per day where direct solar access is possible into a living room), they can provide more opportunities for thermal mass and other techniques to conserve captured heat and energy.